prathammehta16/Social-Distancing-Detector-1-/README.md

 ## **Algorithm**
 The algorithm used in this project is as follow:
-a) Taking video using the VideoCapture object from OpenCv.</br>
+<br>a) Taking video using the VideoCapture object from
+OpenCv.</br>
 <br>b) Passing the video frame by frame to Yolo v3 network.</br>
 <br>c) Detecting the "person" class from the video and then